Central Christian Church (Dallas, Texas)

-In 2021, the church announced that it will cease worship in April 2021, and the building and grounds would be razed to make way for a city park.
+In 2021, the church announced that it would cease worship in April 2021.
+Its final service was Easter Sunday of that month, with Rev. Ken Crawford bringing the final sermon.

 History

 Organized in 1863, under the headship of teacher and preacher Charles Carlton, the congregation originally held services in Mr. Carlton’s log cabin schoolroom in present-day Downtown Dallas.

 The meetings were moved a few months later to the records building of the Dallas County Courthouse in downtown Dallas.
 The congregation met in the courthouse for about a year before deciding that they needed a meeting space of their own, separate from a government building.

 In 1867, the church built a small meeting house two blocks from the courthouse in an area that is now called The West End Historic District of Downtown Dallas.

 To commemorate where the original church once stood, a Texas Historical marker was installed on a two story red brick building at 703 Ross Ave. on December 4, 1938—a building that once housed the city police station and jail.